Kewb1/Mtsu2025DBMS/README.md

 -----TO RUN------

+- Clone/Download the project
 - Navigate to your Mern Crash Course folder
-- then ( Mern-Crash-Course --> mern-git --> Mtsu2025DBMS) or paste "cd .\mern-git\Mtsu2025DBMS\" into your terminal
+- Then ( Mern-Crash-Course --> mern-git --> Mtsu2025DBMS) or paste "cd .\mern-git\Mtsu2025DBMS\" into your terminal
-- next in the terminal enter "npm run dev"
+- Next in the terminal enter "npm run dev"
 DONE!

 ----TO RUN-------